ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/compute/server.md

 					* description: Name of the referenced object.
 			* required properties:
 				* `name`
+		* `datacenterIdSelector` (object)
+			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
 * `name` (string)
 	* description: The name of the  resource.
 * `ram` (integer)